 Soon after Aaliyah Dellar was born, her bladder stopped growing.
 She was diagnosed with neurogenic bladder, a condition that caused an uncomfortable feeling that she always had to urinate.
 Aaliyah needed surgery to treat the embarrassing condition that was interfering with her life.
 Rather than operate through a long, 6-inch incision, Mohan S. Gundeti, MD, treated the problem with robotic surgery, an advanced surgical method that left only tiny scars.

 Baby Celebrates First Birthday After Bladder Exstrophy Surgery

 Approximately five months into her pregnancy, Stephanie Roche and her husband visited their obstetrician for a routine ultrasound.
 During the visit, the technician was unable to locate the baby's bladder.
 The Roches were referred to Mohan S. Gundeti, MD, who confirmed that their child, Cate, had a rare congenital anomaly called bladder exstrophy.
 As soon as Cate was born, a multidisciplinary team led by Dr. Gundeti performed surgery.
-Now a healthy one year old, the Roches attribute Cate's lively personality to the care she received at Comer Children's Hospital.
+Now a healthy one year old, the Roches attribute Cate's lively personality to the care she received at the University of Chicago Medicine Comer Children's Hospital.